 - Let the milk ferment on your counter, in a slightly warm spot, for 12-48 hours.
 The kefir is ready when pockets of whey start to appear, and the milk has thickened considerably.

-- Set a fine sieve over a small glass bowl or measuring cup.
+- Set a fine mesh strainer over a small glass bowl or measuring cup.
 Pour the fermented milk kefir into the strainer and use a plastic or wooden spoon to push the kefir through the strainer, leaving the grains behind.

-- Retain the grains for your next batch of milk kefir.
+- Reserve the grains for your next batch of milk kefir.

 - Pour the finished milk kefir into a new clean glass jar and top with a plastic lid.
 You may store the milk kefir in the refrigerator for later use, or you may proceed with a second fermentation.